 Health Canada has opened public consultation on three guidance documents for drinking water in Canada.
 The BCWWA is currently reviewing these documents and welcomes member input on the responses.

-We are excited to launch our new website and customer relationship management system to help better serve our members and the water sector at large.
+In October 2018, we launched a new website and customer relationship management system to help better serve our members and the water sector at large.

 Stop by to meet the BCWWA Board of Directors, volunteers and staff at the first BCWWA Open House at our new Burnaby office.

 On May 5-11, join water professionals from across the province in celebrating the value of water and water systems!

 The popular BCWWA Operator Challenge is back for 2019!
 Are you ready to test your skills?

 Does your municipality have the best drinking water around?
 Find out by going head to head with water providers from across BC and the Yukon in the 2019 BCWWA Best of the Best Tap Water Taste Test!

 The BCWWA is expanding its education offerings in 2019, beginning in the next two months with the first courses in our new Water Professional Series.